Creating a Corporate Culture of Respect for Self and Others

 Chugai conducts annual training for all employees.
 In the first half of the year, the content focuses on corporate ethics, and in the second, on respect for human rights.

-In the second half, training was conducted on the 2 themes of “Business and human rights: initiatives companies must take in relation to human rights,” and “Health and productivity management.”
+In the second half, training focused on the themes of unconscious bias and health and productivity management.

 Creating Workplaces Free from Harassment

-The Chugai Group strives to foster respect for diverse personalities and values, to create workplaces where both male and female employees can work with enthusiasm and peace of mind.
+The Chugai Group strives to foster respect for diverse personalities and values, to create workplaces where employees can work with enthusiasm and peace of mind.
 Accordingly, to prevent sexual harassment and power harassment (abuse of power) in the workplace, we take various measures to educate employees and raise their awareness about these issues, including distributing a sexual harassment prevention handbook to every employee, and working from a handbook on creating workplaces free from power harassment in training for managers.
-Additionally, under amendments to the law that took effect on January 1, 2017, business owners are now required to have in place measures to prevent harassment of employees who are pregnant or have given birth, or who take child or family care leave.
-Based on those changes, the Chugai Group has revised its employment regulations and harassment prevention rules, which now prohibit unfavorable treatment of employees for use of our programs for maternity, have given birth, child care and family care leave, as well as behavior that creates a hostile work environment for such employees.
+Further, the Chugai Group has put in place employment regulations and harassment prevention rules as part of efforts to address harassment of those who take maternity, childbirth, child or family care leave.
+Unfavorable treatment of employees for their use of these programs, as well as behavior that creates a hostile work environment for such employees, are prohibited.

 We are conducting harassment prevention workshops for managers in each department.